nlauchande/tableague/README.md

 5. Navigate to the Directory :
  `cd tableleague`
-6. Install the Project's Dependencies with Poetry
+6. Install the Project's Dependencies with Poetry `poetry install`
-7. Activate the Virtual Environment  : `poetry shell`
+8. Activate the Virtual Environment  : `poetry shell`

 ## Executing a CLI command